MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 ## What you need to get the Discover view
 <a name="WhatUNeed"> </a>

-Discover view functionality is available to Office 365 users in OneDrive, which is available in the following subscription plans of Office 365:
+Discover view functionality is available to users in OneDrive, which is available in the following subscription plans of Office 365:

 - Office 365 Enterprise (E1, E3, and E4)